...

 High 1 Resort Season Passes

-I haven’t personally bought a season pass at any South Korean resort since living in Daegu means I can’t hit the slopes often enough to make it worthwhile.
+I haven’t purchased a season pass at any South Korean resort because, living in Daegu, I can’t hit the slopes often enough to make it worthwhile.

 South Korea X5 Multi-Resort Season Pass